(Originally posted at The Arena

 August 10, 2009-Day 2:

 After getting through customs, we were greeted by a guy from our hostel who was carrying a sign reading “McCormick.”
 This was a first.
 We were then welcomed by the noise and craziness of Cairo.
 The city is definitely always abuzz.
-We then went on some moderately-terrifying taxi
+We then went on some moderately-terrifying taxi rides to our

 The shady little shisha cafe where we spent our first night in Cairo.

-rides to our hotel.
+hotel.
 I’ve seen some crazy driving in Europe, but nothing like this.
 Despite the automobile insanity, at one point our taxi driver was “driving,” smoking, talking on his cellphone, and reading my Arabic-English dictionary.

 We spent the first evening in Cairo walking the streets around our hotel.
 We stayed downtown, so there was always lots of energy, noise, and excitement all around.
 We were also surrounded by tons of clothing and shoe stores, all of which were selling VERY trendy clothes.
 It was also fascinating to see all the women wearing shawls or burkas-the three ladies in our group definitely stood out a ton.